 Benefits of Auto Mode

-Today’s modern DSLR cameras are programmed to deliver bright and beautiful results in automatic mode.
-I would argue that a DSLR on “Auto” produces higher quality images than even the best smartphone cameras.
+Today’s modern cameras deliver bright and beautiful results in “Auto” mode.
+I would argue that Auto takes better pictures than the best smartphone cameras.
 Auto removes the stress of menus, settings, knobs, switches, buttons, and dials.
 That way, you can focus on the important things, like capturing capturing your child’s happy face, and look of pride pride when they graduate high school.
 Auto lets you learn the feel of your equipment.
 Get to know the shutter button, how your lenses work, and experiment with creative effects.
 You can focus (pardon the pun), on composition, interesting perspectives, and angles.

 Don’t Worry About “Snobby Experts”

 Tip #2 to Ignore: Always Read the Entire Manual

-Do you know anyone who read their entire LCD TV technical manual before plugging it in and turning it on???
-Or read their whole microwave manual before they warmed up their food?
+Know anyone who reads an entire LCD TV technical manual before plugging it in and turning it on???
 Sounds silly, right?
 Telling beginners to read the whole camera manual before taking pictures is silly too.

 Try the Quick Start guide instead

 I’ve been shooting for years, and I’ve never sat down and read my entire camera manual cover to cover!
 I don’t know any pro photographers who have either!
-If you’re a beginner, and your camera came with a “Quick Start” guide, I recommend you start there.
-Quick start guides provide the basic info we all need to get up and running.
-Such as, where to insert the memory card, how to charge and install the battery, how to correctly attach a lens, and how to switch on the camera and start having fun!
+When you’re first starting out, use the “Quick Start” guide (if you have it) to get up and running.
+Quick start guides teach you where to insert the memory card, how to charge and install the battery, correctly attach a lens, switch on the camera, and start having fun!

 Use the Manual as a Reference